greenelab/deep-review/sections/02_intro.md

 however, with these new packages, even very complex neural networks  are automatically differentiated, and high level scripting instructions can transparently run very efficiently on GPUs.
-The technology has progressed to the point that even algorithms can be differentiated [cite neural stack and neural memory papers].
+The technology has progressed to the point that even algorithms can be differentiated `TODO: cite neural stack and neural memory papers`.

 Second, key technical insight has been uncovered that guides the construction of much more complicated networks that previously possible.
 In the past, most